rishiosaur/mlnma/_posts/keras-intro.md

 emoji: '🔆'
 ---

-#### Notes
+## Table of Contents
+[toc]

+<p>Notes</p>
 <small>This article assumes you're already familiar with the basics of machine learning, like neurons, the gradient descent and backpropagation algorithms, and how all of them link together.
-If you're not familiar with how these work, I highly recommend [Grant Sanderson](https://3blue1brown.co)'s course on the math and intuition behind Neural Nets ()</small>
+If you're not familiar with how these work, I highly recommend [Grant Sanderson](https://3blue1brown.co)'s course on the math and intuition behind Neural Nets: [View Here](</small>

 <hr/>